 - Priority ticket purchase for a October 29, 2017 event held in Tokyo that features the Attack On Titan cast

 Shingeki no Kyojin Season 3 Release Date

 Anime production company WiT Studio decided to officially confirm the Attack on Titan Season 3 release date at the end of the Season 2 finale.
 The official Shingeki no Kyojin Twitter account celebrated the end of Episode 37, “Scream,” by telling fans to expect the anime’s return in 2018.
-Unfortunately, neither an exact release date nor the number of episodes was announced, but WiT Studio eventually did confirm that the AoT Season 3 air date will be in the spring of 2018.
+Unfortunately, neither an exact release date nor the number of episodes was announced, but WiT Studio eventually did confirm that the AoT Season 3 air date will be in July, the summer of 2018.

 Japan splits up its anime release time frames into Winter, Spring, Summer, and Fall.
 Most anime series launch with around 12 episodes and in some cases additional episodes will air during a later season.
 For example, My Hero Academia aired 12 episodes in 2016, but the second season will be 25 episodes, with the second half finishing off in September of 2017.

 Attack On Titan Season 3 Spoilers

 Warning: The following information is based on the Shingeki no Kyojin manga and may be considered anime spoilers.
 There will also be references to the ending of AoT Season 2.
 If you have not finished watching the final Attack on Titan episode and yet continue reading, then you only have yourself to blame.

 The story for AoT Season 3 begins with the failure of the traitorous Titan Shifters to kidnap Eren.
 An injured Hange Zoe is being housed in the same military barracks as Minister Nick, the religious man in Season 2 who knew about Titans being inside the walls.
 Hange finds poor Nick dead, apparently tortured and beaten to death.